OrdinaryMagician/SWWMZ/HUD.md

 One of the newest features in this project is a full HUD replacement.

 Since this HUD is designed specifically for SWWM Z, it can't handle other custom content well.
-Support for popular custom gametypes like Multi-CTF or Monster Hunt might be added someday.
+There's support for some custom gametypes like Multi-CTF or Monster Hunt.

 The HUD has been designed specifically for minimal screen clutter, thus it is mostly just text and little colored bars.